zzottel/feed2red/README.md

 enabled, the time written to the [share] tag will still reflect the time when the feed item was created/modified.

+**UseBookmarks** (optional, default Y)
+If set to Y, all [url] tags will be prepended with #^ so that they can be used with Red's bookmarks feature.
+Set to any other value, e.g. N, if you don't like the #^s in the text.

 Here's a more complex example for a .conf file:

 ```